tmarhguy/svd/README.md

 - Affects both file size and visual quality
 - Works in conjunction with rank parameter
 - Real-time preview of changes
+- Interaction with rank: Rank is the primary control for retained detail; Quality provides subtle weighting/clamping in reconstruction so you can fine-tune appearance at a fixed rank.

 **Color Mix:**